TechAmanPannu/mini-url/README.md

 https://miniurl.com/ljhni9

+## Feature
+It is highly scalable application specially build to generate short urls.

+## Documentation
+Please refer to this [Doc](https://github.com/TechAmanPannu/mini-url/wiki) to understand about mini-url.

+## Java SDK Download
+Please download [java sdk]() to generate short urls in backend servers.

 This project I started to improve my software development skills using different technologies.
 Further we will understand why and which stack I have used with proper usecases.
 Here is the list of stack.

 - [Stack]()